joshbegley/nyt-latest/README.md

 https://nytimes.com/video/world/middleeast/100000010290292/syria-israel-damascus-druse-sweida.html

 **The U.K. Plans to Lower the Voting Age to 16.
 Here’s What to Know.**\
-`A guide to what’s being described as Britain’s largest expansion of voting rights in decades.`\
+`The plan has been described as the largest expansion of voting rights in Britain in decades.`\
 https://nytimes.com/2025/07/17/world/europe/uk-voting-age-16.html

 **Prominent Human Rights Group Flees El Salvador**\